qafariamirhossein/pwa-travel/SETUP.md

 - Clear browser cache if issues persist
 - Check browser console for errors

-### Supabase Sync Not Working
+### API Sync Not Working
-- Verify `.env` file exists and has correct values
+- Verify `.env` file exists and has correct `VITE_API_URL`
-- Check Supabase project is active
+- Check your backend API is running and accessible
+- Ensure your backend implements the required REST endpoints
 - Review browser console for API errors
-- App works offline even without Supabase
+- App works offline even without an API

 ### Map Not Loading
 - Requires internet for initial tile load